nebula-navigator/nebula-navigator.github.io/_publications/observational-properties-star-clusters.md

 <h2 style="text-align: center; font-size: 1.5em; font-weight: bold; margin-bottom: 5px;">HR Diagram of Stellar Distributions at 12 Gyr</h2>

 An HR diagram of stellar distribution in the cluster from one of our models.
 MOCCA is capable of determining color indices, luminosities and radii of each stellar type.
-Here the temperature is calculated using pyasl.BallesterosBV_T() described in Ballesteros 2012 (EPL 97, 34008) which presents a conversion between color magnitude differences (B-V) and effective temperature based on a black body spectrum and the filter functions.
+Here the temperature is calculated using pyasl.BallesterosBV_T() described in Ballesteros 2012 (EPL 97, 34008) which presents a conversion between color magnitude differences (B-V) and effective temperature based on a black body spectrum and filter functions.
 <div style="display: flex; flex-direction: column; align-items: center; margin: 10px;">
     <figure style="text-align: center;">
         <img src="/images/hr.png" alt="Phase-folded lightcurve from Tarleton" style="width: 100%; max-width: 800px; height: auto;"/>